 Guided Horseback Riding on the West Side

 For another way to see the Crown of the Continent, visitors can take a horseback ride in Glacier National Park from Lake McDonald and Apgar.
-Find rides from 1 hour to all day.
-All day horse back rides to Sperry Chalet also available.
+Rides range from one hour to all day.
+All-day horseback rides to Sperry Chalet are also available.
+This is one of the top things to do on a 3-Day Itinerary for Glacier National Park.

 Glacier’s Free Shuttle Bus

 Glacier National Park offers a free shuttle between St Mary Visitor Center and Apgar Visitor Center.
-From the east side of the park, it runs from 8 a.m. to 7 p.m.
-It runs daily from 7 a.m. to 7 p.m. from the west side of the park.
-From the east side of the park, it runs from 8 a.m. to 7 p.m.
+From the east side of the park, it runs from 8 a.m. to 7 p.m., and from the west side of the park, it runs daily from 8 a.m. to 7 p.m.
 Shuttles depart every 15 to 30 minutes, depending on the stop.
 It is a first-come, first-served service and reservations aren’t accepted.

 Since the route has vehicle restrictions, transfers are required to travel to Logan Pass.
 Passengers will disembark from the NPS bus and travel to Logan Pass in a smaller Sprinter van.
-The NPS advises shuttle riders to know that latest shuttle departures times of the day, especially when crossing the entire park.
+The NPS advises shuttle riders to know the last shuttle departure times of the day, especially when crossing the entire park.

 Where to Eat on the West Side